Are You Looking for a High-Growth Dividend Stock? Cathay General (CATY) Could Be a Great Choice

 Cathay General in Focus

-Based in Los Angeles, Cathay General (CATY) is in the Finance sector, and so far this year, shares have seen a price change of 12.75%.
-The holding company for Cathay Bank is paying out a dividend of $0.34 per share at the moment, with a dividend yield of 2.81% compared to the Banks - West industry's yield of 2.14% and the S&P 500's yield of 1.4%.
+Cathay General (CATY) is headquartered in Los Angeles, and is in the Finance sector.
+The stock has seen a price change of 3.72% since the start of the year.
+The holding company for Cathay Bank is currently shelling out a dividend of $0.34 per share, with a dividend yield of 3.05%.
+This compares to the Banks - West industry's yield of 2.09% and the S&P 500's yield of 1.37%.

 Looking at dividend growth, the company's current annualized dividend of $1.36 is up 7.1% from last year.
-Cathay General has increased its dividend 3 times on a year-over-year basis over the last 5 years for an average annual increase of 10.05%.
-Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
-Right now, Cathay's payout ratio is 36%, which means it paid out 36% of its trailing 12-month EPS as dividend.
+Over the last 5 years, Cathay General has increased its dividend 3 times on a year-over-year basis for an average annual increase of 10.05%.
+Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
+Cathay's current payout ratio is 36%, meaning it paid out 36% of its trailing 12-month EPS as dividend.

-Looking at this fiscal year, CATY expects solid earnings growth.
-The Zacks Consensus Estimate for 2022 is $4.01 per share, representing a year-over-year earnings growth rate of 5.53%.
+CATY is expecting earnings to expand this fiscal year as well.
+The Zacks Consensus Estimate for 2022 is $3.84 per share, which represents a year-over-year growth rate of 1.05%.

 Bottom Line

-Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
-Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
-That said, they can take comfort from the fact that CATY is not only an attractive dividend play, but also represents a compelling investment opportunity with a Zacks Rank of #1 (Strong Buy).
+High-growth firms or tech start-ups, for example, rarely provide their shareholders a dividend, while larger, more established companies that have more secure profits are often seen as the best dividend options.
+During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
+With that in mind, CATY presents a compelling investment opportunity; it's not only an attractive dividend play, but the stock also boasts a strong Zacks Rank of #2 (Buy).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report